Tiffany Haddish speaks out after recent DUI arrest

-Actress and comedian Tiffany Haddish announced that she will seek help and learn balance and boundaries after she received her second DUI in two years.
+BEVERLY HILLS, Calif.
+(KTLA) — Tiffany Haddish has announced that she will seek help so she can “learn balance and boundaries” following her second DUI arrest in two years.

-Haddish told the entertainment news publication that her Tesla parked itself when she fell asleep.
+Haddish told Entertainment Tonight that her Tesla parked itself when she fell asleep.

-On Thanksgiving Day, Haddish performed at The Laugh Factory in West Hollywood for the legendary comedy club’s 43rd annual free Thanksgiving feast for the community.
+She had performed at The Laugh Factory in West Hollywood on Thursday night.
+It was the comedy club’s 43rd annual free Thanksgiving feast for the community.

-The incident marked Haddish’s second DUI arrest after she was arrested in Atlanta in January 2022.
+Haddish was also arrested for suspected DUI in Georgia in January 2022.
 She joked about the incident in April 2022 while hosting “The Ellen DeGeneres Show.“

 Haddish, a Los Angeles native, has starred in various movies and TV shows such as “The Carmichael Show,“ “The Last O.G” and “Girls Trip.”